Buckie Fishwives Path

 Back to Search

-The Buckie Regeneration Group has been working in conjunction with the Keith and Strathisla Regeneration Partnership on a project to renovate this historic route between Buckie and Keith - it was officially relaunched by the then First Minister, Alex Salmond, on 9th July 2013.
+The Buckie Regeneration Group worked in conjunction with the Keith and Strathisla Regeneration Partnership on a project to renovate this historic route between Buckie and Keith - it was officially relaunched by the then First Minister, Alex Salmond, on 9th July 2013.
 We don't yet have an up-to-date description for this historic route, but we are hopeful of receiving one very soon.
-However, a useful tip may be that the direct right of way line over the hill via Drodland gets very wet, so the Moray Council is promoting a drier detour.
+However, a useful tip may be that the direct right of way line over the hill via Drodland gets very wet, so the Moray Council promotes a drier detour.
 The promoted line of the route is sign-posted with yellow waymarker discs showing a fishwife logo and an excellent leaflet is also available locally.

 We are informed that the route is very accessible and can be walked using a bus service between Keith and Buckie.

 OS Landranger 28 (Elgin, Dufftown & surrounding area)